dsmyda/Janet/README.md

 ### Web Server

-#### POST /api/prompt
+#### POST /api/ddl

-Create a prompt.
+Load the database ddl beforehand.
 Janet will fetch tables matching filters using a read only connection.
-The prompt will be saved to disk and used on calls to `/api/answer`, if requested.
+The ddl will be saved to disk and used on calls to `/api/answer`, if requested.
 See `/api/answer` for more details.

 Request Body